 The Hendricks Symphony is pleased to announce this season's Scholarship Program.
 Scholarships of up to $500 will be available for high school students and up to $1,000 for college students who are studying privately and play in the Hendricks Symphony Orchestra or sing in the Hendricks Symphony Chorus.

-The Hendricks Symphonic Society Scholarship Program proudly honors these musicians:
+The Hendricks Symphony Scholarship Program proudly honors the following musicians:

 Bob Day was involved with the trumpet from grade school.
 He played in the school band and took lessons from Louie Ruth, third trumpet with the Indianapolis Symphony Orchestra.
 He graduated from Warren Central High School in 1947 and went to Indiana University for a Bachelor’s of Music degree.
 After a stint in the U.S. Army, Bob toured with Ringling Brothers Barnum and Bailey Circus Band.
 He then went to Manhattan School of Music for a Master’s degree.
 Bob played with the Indianapolis Philharmonic and New York City Center Ballet Co. before becoming third trumpet of the Indianapolis Symphony Orchestra.
 He retired in 1991.
 He continued to play with many groups – Indianapolis Brass Quintet, Carmel Symphony – and spent time teaching young musicians.